Spanking and SwitchesPosted: September 18, 2014 at 6:38 am | by wdelliott

 Filed under: Uncategorized

-In the news is the subject of parents, especially one or more NFL players, who are the subject of inquiry as a result of spanking their children, perhaps with switches, or paddles.
-I do not know the facts.
+In the current news is the subject of parents, especially one or more NFL players, who are the subject of inquiry as a result of spanking their children, perhaps with switches, or paddles, with excessive force.
+I do not know the facts of these matters, but I do know how my Mother spanked.
+She had a style about her, even in that endeavor.

-My mother knew quite a bit about switches and spanking.
-She had a style about her administration of my punishment.
-She was democratic.
-After I erred, she would invite me to go outside to the hedgerow and select the switch that I preferred to have her use in spanking me.
+In hindsight, my mother was an expert in the psychological and physical aspects of switches and spanking.
+She administered my punishment in a participatory and democratic fashion.
+After I erred, she would invite me to go outside to the hedgerow that was in our backyard on North Travis Street in Sherman, Texas, and select the switch that I preferred to have her use in spanking me.
 It is a close question whether the punishment or the selection of weapon phase was more painful.
 At least the spanking was fairly quick.
+Strangely, I was dutiful and careful in the selection, seeking the very best switch for her.
+Oddly, I do not recall ever thinking of selecting to my own advantage.

 If my memory serves, I would go outside, stand before the hedgerow and carefully review the branches, trying to choose something Mother would approve.
 Mother would stand on the porch watching me make my selection.
-After I considered the matter, I would cut off the switch that I thought would be suitable for the occasion and then return to the house to offer it to her.
-She would look at the switch, swing it around a few times, much like a batter in the on-deck circle swings his bat before coming the plate, then she would instruct me to bend over, at which time she would flail away.
+After I considered the matter, I would cut off the approved switch and then return to her to offer the selected switch.
+She would look at the switch, swing it around a few times, much like a batter in the on-deck circle swings the bat before coming the plate, then she would instruct me to bend over, at which time she would flail away.

-Only once did I run off while trying to select the switch de jour.
+Only once did I run off in advance of selecting the switch de jour.
 My infraction was of the first degree.
-I was waving a sparkler, which was part of the firecrackers obtained on holidays.
-I inserted the sparkler into the cushion of the principal easy chair in the living room.
-The chair caught on fire.
+It was a holiday and we had fireworks, I was waving a sparkler, which was a rod with a burning tip.
+I stabbed the cushion of the principal easy chair in the living room using the sparkler.
+Naturally, the chair caught on fire.
 Dad drug the chair into the front yard and hosed it down with the garden hose.
 Mother was at Defcon 4 that day.
 I was fairly certain that my life was about to end and so I choose to run up the street to my friend’s house, who was Jay Mize.
 After awhile, I thought about my future and figured out that I had to return home eventually, at least for dinner.
 So, I walked back to my house where Mother was waiting.
-She asked my to select my switch.
+She invited me to select my switch.
 I did.
 She took me into the bathroom and told me to drop my pants and bend over.
 A switch administered through blue jeans was bad enough, but this was the first time I recalled having to drop my pants to expose my naked bottom.
-I did as asked and boy, she wailed away.
+I did as asked and let me tell you, she wailed away.
 I screamed, hollered, and so on.
 Then, I pulled up my pants and went to my room to sulk.
 After a while, she announced dinner was ready and my life was back to normal.

 I cannot speak to the punishment practices of other parents, but let me just say that the hedgerow outside our house on Travis Street became sparse, denuded, and deforested as a result of my having to select the switch I wanted Mother to use while spanking me.